Guaranteed life insurance

 What is guaranteed issue life insurance?

 What is guaranteed life insurance?
 Guaranteed issue life insurance, also known as guaranteed life insurance or guaranteed acceptance life insurance, is a type of policy that does not require any health screenings or medical exams to get approved.

 Without a required medical exam as a potential blocker, almost everyone who applies can get coverage.
 Guaranteed issue life insurance may be a great option for seniors with a history of health problems or individuals who don’t qualify for traditional life insurance.

 Guaranteed life insurance is a whole life policy, meaning it offers coverage for your entire lifetime.
 It also builds cash value over time, which you could use prior to passing away.
 When you do pass away, your beneficiaries can begin the death benefit claim process to help pay for things like your funeral or unpaid debts.

 In most cases, you have to be a policyholder for a minimum of two years before your beneficiaries can claim the death benefit.
-Keep in mind that you likely will not be able to purchase a guaranteed issue life insurance policy after age 80.
+The minimum age requirement to purchase a guaranteed life insurance policy varies by insurer, but generally ranges from 50 to 80, though some insurers may allow consumers who are older to purchase a policy.

 How does a guaranteed life insurance policy work?

 Although applicants typically fill out a health questionnaire, you will not need to complete a medical exam to qualify for a guaranteed life insurance policy.
 Most insurance companies allow you to get a quote online, where you submit your state, gender, birthday and desired coverage amount to receive an instant rate.
 You could even purchase a policy on the spot.

 How much is guaranteed issue life insurance?